DUNE/computing-training-202112/_episodes/04-sam-by-schellman.md

 ## Merging and splitting (for experts)

 Parentage works pretty well if one is merging files but splitting them can become problematic as it makes the parentage structure pretty complex.
-Sam will let you merge files with different attributes if you don’t check carefully.
+SAM will let you merge files with different attributes if you don’t check carefully.
 Generally, it is a good idea not to merge files from different data tiers and certainly not from different data_types.
 Merging across major processing versions should also be avoided.

 ### Example: Execute samweb Commands